gilgulgamesh/python-koreader-remote/README.md

 2. Dependencies installed via pip (may vary as per your instalatlattion or OS)
 > pip install pynput requests pygetwindow

-3. Download the KoRemote.py file from github (click on it, then raw) noting the path to the file (you can copy the path to it too)
+3. Download the KoRemote.py file from github (click on it, then the download icon next to "Raw") noting the path to the file (you can copy the path to it too)

 ## Configutation